immmax/immmax/README.md

 🌱 I srudy SwiftUI, Python, project management and other development tools.

-I'm also working on couple pet-projects and one of them - with my juniour developers team.
+I'm also working on couple pet-projects and one of them - with my junior developers team.
 ### 📫 How to reach me:
 - [Twitter](https://twitter.com/immmax_25) - lastest news about my activity
 - [Telegram](https://http://t.me/immmax) - fastest way to reach me